 No introduction to the region is complete without mentioning the jewel in its crown, Snowdonia National Park.
 Sprawling across 823 miles of dramatic scenery and home to the highest peak in England and Wales, there are routes for every level of hiker, from dedicated walkers to leisurely strollers.
 Fancy seeing Snowdon’s beauty without traversing the terrain?
 Future explorers can hop on the Snowdon Mountain Railway for a unique journey through the stunning scenery.
 The National Park is also a designated International Dark Sky Reserve, one of only 16 in the world, which is recognised for its exceptional starry skies and night-time environment.

 From a mesmerising train journey to an adrenalin-pumping trip through the air, North Wales has become a hub for breath-taking zip wire experiences.
-Zip World has three unique locations that action-seeking visitors can add to their bucket list – it’s possible to top speeds of 100 miles per hour while soaring across Velocity 2 at Penrhyn Quarry, while Zip World Fforest and the area’s famous slate caverns are also home to an abundance of adventure activities.
-Close to the Llechwedd Slate Caverns, visitors can learn more about Wales’ industrial past by planning a visit to the National Slate Museum.
-Here they can step back in time as they wander through Victorian workshops, visit a vast quarry and explore a selection of recreated quarrymen’s homes at Fron Haul.
+Zip World has three unique locations that you can add to their bucket list – it’s possible to top speeds of 100 miles per hour while soaring across Velocity 2 at Penrhyn Quarry, while Zip World Fforest and the area’s famous slate caverns are also home to an abundance of adventure activities.
+Close to the Llechwedd Slate Caverns, you can learn more about Wales’ industrial past by planning a visit to the National Slate Museum.
+Here you can step back in time as you wander through Victorian workshops, visit a vast quarry and explore a selection of recreated quarrymen’s homes at Fron Haul.

 As well as fresh air, dark skies and historic sites, visitors to North Wales can get a taste for local flavours and traditional dishes – and the region will not disappoint!
 A deliciously fresh catch that foodies won’t want to miss is the seafood, including hand-raked Conwy Mussels and oysters caught in the waters off Anglesey.

 Another Welsh classic to look out for is Cawl, a belly-warming broth that dates back to the medieval era.
-Those wanting to spark their passion for Welsh food prior to travelling can create their own traditional Cawl at home by following this recipe.
+Wanting to spark your passion for Welsh food prior to travelling?
+You can create your own traditional Cawl at home by following this recipe.